-One of my friends just got the DVD few days back and I was kind of zoomed it on a Saturday afternoon with my TV set.
-The movie The Frozen is a kind of formulaic with few twists that are not alien to me.
+One of my friends just got the DVD a few days back and I was kind of zoomed in on a Saturday afternoon with my TV set.
+The movie The Frozen is a kind of formulaic with few twists that are not alien to us.

-Nevertheless, The Frozen is a decent thriller which could have been much better if it had some original elements.
-For those who are looking this as a horror film, you may find yourself disappointed in the end.
+Nevertheless, the film is a decent thriller that could have been much better if it had some original elements.
+For those, who are looking at this as a horror film, you may find yourself disappointed in the end.

-Well, just to shed some light on the storyline here it is: A young couple Mike (Seth David Mitchell) and Emma (Brit Morgan) planned it wrong for an adventure-filled time in a snowy mountain that seems a bit crazy idea for anyone during winters and that too miles away from home.
+Well, just to shed some light on the storyline: a young couple Mike (Seth David Mitchell) and Emma (Brit Morgan) planned it wrong for an adventure-filled time in a snowy mountain that seems a bit crazy idea for anyone during winters and that too miles away from home.

-As they wait for help to come, they not only struggle to find their way out but also meet strange characters including a mysterious hunter (played by Noah Segan) keeping eye on them every now and then, and a ghost element that together turns their whole adventure into horror with such precarious situation.
+As they wait for help, they not only struggle to find their way out but also meet strange characters including a mysterious hunter (played by Noah Segan), keeping eye on them every now and then, and a ghost element that together turns their whole adventure into horror with a such precarious situation.

 The Frozen – Movie Trailer

-Thereafter, Mike ends up going missing and never returned while Emma desperately tries to search for him.
+Thereafter, Mike goes missing and never returns, while Emma desperately tries to search for him.
 On her way, she even finds a pool of blood and thought the hunter must have killed Mike.

-Straight from the beginning, it seemed to me as they were just friends or met each other few days back before they turn up with their weird idea to try and find some pleasure in a winter wonderland.
-Moreover, the narration and events were very slow for a thriller genre.
+Straight from the beginning, it seemed to me as if they were just friends or met each other a few days back before they turn up with their weird idea to try and find some pleasure in a winter wonderland.
+Moreover, the narration and events were very slow for a thriller.

-I think, for all of us, the twist in the tale is good but probably we might need a more dramatization of the facts.
+I think, for all of us, the twist in the tale is good but probably here we need a little more dramatization of the facts.
 Yet, the plus point for this film, of course, is the wonderful cinematography in beautiful wintry landscapes that adds to the overall feel.